ensdomains/docs/ens-improvement-proposals/ensip-17-gasless-dns-resolution.md

        4. Treat the returned address as the resolver address to use in subsequent steps.
     5. If `resolver-name-or-address` does not contain a '.' character, treat it as a hexadecimal address and decode it.
 Treat the decoded address as the resolver address to use in subsequent steps.
     6. Using ERC165, check if the returned resolver supports `IExtendedDNSResolver`.
 If it does, call `resolve(bytes name, bytes query, bytes context)`, passing `context` from the TXT record as the last argument.
 The call to `resolve` may use CCIP-Read; if it does, reverts will be handled appropriately.
 Return the result of this call as the result of the initial resolution request and halt.
     7. Using ERC165, check if the returned resolver supporst `IExtendedResolver`.
 If it does, call `resolve(bytes name, bytes query)`.
 The call to `resolve` may use CCIP-Read; if it does, reverts will be handled appropriately.
-Return the result of tihs call as the result of the initial resolution request and halt.
+Return the result of this call as the result of the initial resolution request and halt.
     8. Otherwise, call the resolver with calldata equal to the `query` originally supplied to `OffchainDNSResolver.resolve` and return its result as the result of the initial resolution request and halt.
 This resolution path does NOT support nested CCIP-Read requests.

 The `IExtendedDNSResolver` interface is defined as follows: